DHTMLX/docs-suite/docs/grid/api/treegrid_mode/grid_aftercollapse_event.md

 # afterCollapse

-@short: fires after collapsing a treegrid
+@short: fires after collapsing Grid in the TreeGrid mode

 :::note
 The event works only for Grid with the `type: "tree"` configuration option